At celebrations held in 1908 to mark his Ministerial Jubilee, James ADAM recalled:

 And so, James ADAM was inducted, for the last time in his career, as Minister of the Blayney Church, on 22 January 1895, in the church he had built some 30 years earlier.

-[The old Manse in Church St, Blayney, little changed, in Nov 2012.]
+[The old Manse in Church Street, Blayney, little changed, in November 2012.]

 In it, on 23 March 1898, and in a private ceremony, James married his daughter Margaret Paton ADAM, with the assistance of Rev Henry Robert PIGOTT (Anglican Curate of Castle Hill), to his son Henry Robert Maguire PIGOTT, of Blayney.
 It was recorded that the church was not chosen for the marriage because it would not have been big enough to accommodate those who would have attended a public ceremony.

 And 14 months later, his first grandchild was born in the Manse.

 But before this second happy occasion, James had met with a very nasty accident.